DDMAL/ACE/README.md

 - Updated the saveToARFF method in ace.datatypes.DataBoard to auto- generate feature definitions if they are not explicitly present.
 - Fixed a bug in the GUI manual display.
-- Updated UtilityClasses support libraries.
+- Updated support libraries.
+- Minor documentation updates.

 ACE 2.2.1
 - Fixed a bug related to parsing ACE XML files.